Academic Advisor -

 Chapel Services and Devotional Life

-The university’s sense of community is rooted in its commitment to a Christian perspective within the Lutheran tradition.
+Concordia University’s sense of community is rooted in its commitment to a Christian perspective within the Lutheran tradition.
 Times of devotion around scripture and song are at the center of campus life and relate to all campus activities, whether academic, social, cultural, or co-curricular.
 All members of the campus community are welcomed as participants in the devotional assembly.
 Chapel is held each weekday morning as well as Monday-Thursday evenings in addition to festival celebrations and devotional activities in spaces across campus.
-Devotions and videos of chapel are available online as well at ministry.csp.edu .

 NCAA Division II Athletics